 - More than two (2) pounds of marijuana.

-Additional factors that the police and prosecution will look to if the threshold amount is not met, to prove intent to sell, include whether the defendant had a large amount of money in their possession, the drugs hidden or stored away in a vehicle or luggage, did the person possess numerous baggies or other items which could separate the drug into saleable packets, was there a scale, etc..
+Additional factors that the police and prosecution will look to if the threshold amount is not met, to prove intent to sell, include whether the defendant had a large amount of money in their possession, the drugs hidden in a vehicle or stored away in luggage, did the person possess numerous baggies or other items which could separate the drug into sale-able packets, was there a scale, etc..

-Need an Arizona Intent to Distribute Lawyer?
-Contact David Michael Cantor, if you have been charged with Possession of Drugs for Sale or Transportation of Drugs for Sale.
-Call 24/7 602-307-0808 for a Free Consultation.
+Contact our firm if you have been charged with Possession of Drugs for Sale or Transportation of Drugs for Sale.
+Call Us Anytime 24/7 at 602-307-0808 or use our contact form for a Free Consultation.

 Possible Punishment for Possession of Drugs for Sale / Transportation of Drugs for Sale